ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ![View from the guesthouse on Gunung Agung](/assets/images/IMG_0291.jpg)

-Scooters or motorbikes are the best way to get around the Indonesian islands.
-We rented scooters and cruised around some of the beautiful areas of Nusa Penida.
+Scooters or motorbikes are the best way to get around on the Indonesian islands.
+We rented scooters and cruised to some beautiful areas of Nusa Penida.

 ![My friend on his rental scooter](/assets/images/IMG_0289.jpg)